baldvaritesh/mtp/analysis/README.md

 * localNation2Center.csv
 	This file contains results when we seggregated local and national anomalies for 2 cenres Mumbai and Delhi.
 We took out common anomalies and stated as national and rest are stated as local to that center.

+* largeWindowResult.csv
+	This is result when window size are changes for 2 functions as follows:
+		- For Slop Based: 10
+		- For Window Correlation: 20

+* smallWindowResult.csv
+	This is result when window size are changes for 2 functions as follows:
+		- For Slop Based: 4
+		- For Window Correlation: 10
+* verySmallWindow.csv
+	This is result when window size are changes for 2 functions as follows:
+		- For Slop Based: 4
+		- For Window Correlation: 7

+* distributionOfArticlesMatched.csv
+	This result states the distribution of articles matched, that is how many articles are stating particluar reason as anomaly.